ldongusf/academic_insight/data/README.md

-this is the directory in which you put your data files in; but don't add/commit/push them
+this is the directory in which you put your raw data files in; but don't add/commit/push them